gchojnowski/gapTrick/README.md

 The code requires only a standard AlphaFold2 installation to run.
 Check AlphaFold2 installation instructions at the [official webpage](https://github.com/google-deepmind/alphafold) or follow the instructions below.
 I use them to install the code on Colab.
 It should work smoothly on most Linux distributions.

 If you already have a working copy of AlphaFold2 go directly to [gapTrick installation](#gaptrick) instructions.
 You can also run gapTrick directly from a cloned repository.

+## Hardware requirements

+gapTrick has the same hardware requirements as AlphaFold2.
+In most of the cases a standard GPU (T4, 3090) will be enough as it can handle predictions up to roughly 1,200 residues.
+For larger targets, you will need to either use cards with more memory (e.g. A100 that can handle up to roughly 3,000 residues), or split your target into smaller fragments.

 ## Dependencies
 First, create a target directory, build base conda environment, and install dependencies